jesusgastanaduy/jesusgastanaduy.github.io/_teaching/big-data_good-data.md

 location: "Lima, Peru"
 ---

-The class was divided in two sections.
+The course was divided in two sections.
 In the first part we explored sampling methods, whereas in the second, we dived into parallel computing.

 Some of the topics covered were: